The Ethics of AI in University Examinations: Balancing Innovation and Integrity

 Responsible Prep vs. Academic Dishonesty

 When does a study tool turn into a "ghostwriter"?
-That’s the million-dollar question.
-Using AI exam preparation is a game-changer when it acts as a scaffold.
+That is the key question.
+Using AI exam preparation is effective when it acts as a scaffold.
 Need a brainstorm for an essay structure?
 Great.
 Need an AI to explain a complex thermodynamic law in plain English?
-That’s smart studying.
+That is smart studying.

-But the moment the AI generates the final answer that you claim as your own work, you’ve crossed the line.
-The best way to stay safe?
-Transparency.
-Most professors are surprisingly open to AI use if you just disclose it.
-AI Tutors vs. Human Tutors both aim for the same thing: that "lightbulb moment" where you finally get it.
-If the AI is doing the heavy lifting, you aren't just risking a disciplinary hearing—you're cheating yourself out of the neural connections that turn information into actual expertise.
+The moment AI generates the final answer you claim as your own, you have crossed the line.
+Transparency is the best way to stay safe.
+Most professors are open to AI use if you disclose it.
+AI Tutors vs. Human Tutors both aim for the same goal: helping you finally get it.
+If the AI does the work for you, you risk a disciplinary hearing and lose the chance to turn information into actual expertise.

 Comparison of ethical study habits versus academic dishonesty with AI.